evmos/docs/docs/validate/setup-and-configuration/mempool.md

 # Mempool

-Learn about the available mempool options in Tendermint.{synopsis}
+Learn about the available mempool options in Tendermint.

 ## FIFO Mempool